The newest Mac operating system, macOS 10.15 Catalina, went live today. The big question is, do Lightroom and Lightroom Classic work?

 - The Nikon SDK needs updating for Catalina.
 Workaround – turn the camera on before invoking the Start Tethered Capture command.

 Adobe does not support earlier versions of Classic on Catalina and recommends either staying with your existing operating system or updating to 9.0.
-Due to the number of Import dialog bugs, we’d recommend delaying your Catalina upgrade, at least until Adobe releases Lightroom 9.1.
+Due to the number of Import dialog bugs, we’d recommend delaying your Catalina upgrade, at least until Apple fixes some of the issues.

 - We are receiving reports that the Focus Points plug-in no longer works in Catalina.